 Completion of the UFMS allowed the Town of White City to apply for recognition as a Tree Cities of the World by the Arbor Day Foundation and the Food and Agricultural Organization of the United Nations.
 The Tree Cities of the World program is an international effort to recognize cities and towns committed to ensuring their urban forests and trees are properly maintained, sustainably managed and duly celebrated.

-In 2023, for the second year in a row, the town received Tree Cities of the World recognition!
+In 2024, for the third year in a row, the town received Tree Cities of the World recognition!
 White City is one of 168 communities from 21 countries that were recognized and one of only two communities in Saskatchewan (Regina being the other) with the same recognition.

 White City is now officially connected to an important global network leading the way in urban and community forestry!